mozilla/fxa-reconcile-with-salesforce/README.md

 > node bin/csv-to-json.js --max-old-space-size=8192 -f `<fxa_sorted.csv>` -s `<salesforce_sorted.csv>`

+## Generating test data
+Test data can be generated:

+> node ./bin/generate-test-data.js -f ./test_data/fxa.csv -s ./test_data/salesforce.csv -c 4000 --pc 27 --pu 2 --pd 1

+This would generate a total of 4000 rows, 27% creates, 2% updates, 1% deletions, saved to test_data/fxa.csv and test_data/salesforce.csv

+* `-c, --count <count>`          Total record count
+* `-f, --fxa [filename]`         FxA CSV
+* `-s, --salesforce [filename]`  Salesforce CSV
+* `--pc [percentage]`            % of accounts that need to be created on Salesforce, defaults to 10%
+* `--pu [percentage]`            % of accounts that need to be updated on Salesforce, defaults to 5%
+* `--pd [percentage]`            % of accounts that need to be deleted on Salesforce, defaults to 10%

+Output files are *unsorted*.
+The generated uid for each line is random and sorting in the generation script is prohibitively expensive for large datasets.
+The best tool to sort the output is the Unix `sort` command:

+> sort fxa.csv > fxa_sorted.csv

+> sort salesforce.csv > salesforce_sorted.csv

 ## Architecture

 * `lib/readers` contains logic to read .csv and .diff files and emit `create`, `update` and `delete` events based their contents.